Haskell Free Library and Opera House: Description

-The library collection and the theater stage are located in Stanstead, but the main entrance and most theater seats are located in Derby Line.
+The library collection and the theater stage are located in Stanstead, Quebec, but the main entrance and most theater seats are located in Derby Line, Vermont.
 Because of this, the Haskell is sometimes called "the only opera house in the U.S.A. with no stage.”

-There is now an entrance on the Canadian side of the building, which was originally used as an emergency exit prior to 2025.
-Until 2025, patrons from Canada were permitted to enter the United States door without needing to report to US Customs by using a prescribed route through the sidewalk of rue Church (Church Street), provided that they return to Canada immediately upon leaving the building using the same route.
-United States officials restricted most Canadians from entering via the main entrance in March 2025, except for Canadian patrons with a library card.
+A thick black line runs diagonally across the public spaces to mark the Canada–United States border.

 Library

-The library, located on the first floor, has a collection of more than 20,000 books in English and French and is open to the public five days a week.
-French and English books are organized separately.
-Because of different language conventions in the direction of printing titles on spines: English books have titles written top-to-bottom, and most French books bottom-to-top.
+The library, located at ground level, has a collection of more than 20,000 books in English and French and is open to the public five days a week.
+French and English books are organized separately because of different language conventions in the direction of printing titles on spines: English books have titles written top-to-bottom, and most French books bottom-to-top.

-A thick black-tape line runs diagonally across the center of the library to mark the Canada–United States border.
+Membership in the library is free, restricted to persons who live within "a 30 mile or 50-kilometer radius of the library", which must be confirmed through documentation, such as a utility bill, noting the person's address.

 Opera house

-The opera house on the second floor was rumored to be modeled after the old Boston Opera House in a somewhat scaled down fashion (it seats four hundred), but the Boston Opera house was built afterwards.
+The opera house on the second floor seats four hundred.
 A painted scene of Venice on the drop curtain and four other backdrops by Erwin Lamoss (1901) and plaster scrollwork complete with plump cherubs built in Boston ornament the opera hall and balcony in this historic building, which was constructed with 2 ft walls built of granite from Stanstead.

-A thick black line runs beneath the seats of the theater to mark the Canada–United States border.
 The stage and half of the seats are in Canada; the remainder of the opera hall is in the United States.